 We have observed that mothers who spend the early months practicing this style of attachment parenting (wearing their baby many hours a day in a sling, breastfeeding on cue, taking their babies with them wherever they go, and often sleeping with baby) themselves experience separation anxiety when not with their baby.
 If this “anxiety” appears in normal mothers, shouldn’t it also be normal in babies?
 Fortunately, high need babies have powerful personalities to tell us when things are not right.

 Your baby’s quality of being very selective about who cares for her shows that she has great discernment.
-High need babies know which situations and which persons they can trust to meet their needs, and they protest if these expectations are not met.
+High need babies know which situations and which persons they can trust to meet their needs.
+They protest if these expectations are not met.
 Loud separation protests also reveal that these babies have a capacity for forming deep attachments — if they didn’t care deeply, they wouldn’t fuss so loudly when separated.
 This capacity is the forerunner of intimacy in adult relationships.